Our Services

 In such cases, your doctor will weigh the benefits against potential risks and decide on temporary discontinuation or alternative therapies.

 People with diabetes and fatty liver disease often face additional complications that can affect their quality of life.
-One common concern is nerve damage—if you're experiencing numbness, tingling, or burning sensations in your hands or feet, you can use a free Diabetic Neuropathy symptom checker to understand whether your symptoms warrant a conversation with your healthcare provider.
+If you're experiencing concerning symptoms—whether numbness and tingling in your extremities, unexplained fatigue, or other unusual changes—you can check your symptoms with a free AI-powered tool to help you understand what might be happening and whether you should talk to your healthcare provider.

 This information is intended to help you understand Metformin and liver health, but it does not replace personalized medical advice.
 If you have fatty liver disease, diabetes, or any serious health concerns, always speak to a doctor before starting, stopping, or changing any medication.
 If you experience severe symptoms—such as significant abdominal pain, confusion, or rapid breathing—seek medical attention immediately.